 Wansbrough was surely exaggerating when he says we have "neither artifact nor archive" to study the Islamic origins.
 See J. Wansbrough, Res Ipsa Loquitur: History And Mimesis, 1987, The Israel Academy of Sciences and Humanities: Jerusalem, p.
 10. This was reprinted in J. Wansbrough, "Res Ipsa Loquitur: History And Mimesis" in H. Berg (Ed.), Method And Study In The Study Of Islamic Origins, 2003, Islamic History And Civilization: Studies And Texts - Volume 49, Brill: Leiden & Boston, p.
 7.

-For the dating of the non-Muslim sources discussed here see R. G. Hoyland, Seeing Islam As Others Saw It: A Survey And Evaluation Of Christian, Jewish And Zoroastrian Writings On Early Islam, 1997, op. cit., pp. vii-xii giving the listing of the authors and the dates.
+R. G. Hoyland, Seeing Islam As Others Saw It: A Survey And Evaluation Of Christian, Jewish And Zoroastrian Writings On Early Islam, 1997, op. cit., p.
+57.

 W. Wright, Catalogue Of Syriac Manuscripts In The British Museum Acquired Since The Year 1838, 1870, Part I, Printed by order of the Trustees: London, No. XCIV, pp. 65-66.
 This book has been recently republished in 2002 by Gorgias Press.

 Th.
 Nöldeke, "Zur Geschichte Der Araber Im 1, Jahrh. d.H.
 Aus Syrischen Quellen", Zeitschrift Der Deutschen Morgenländischen Gesellschaft, 1876, Volume 29, p.
 76.